Rajkumar1099/video-meeting-server/README.md

 # video-meeting-server
-peer to peer video meeting using javascript socket.io and node js
+peer to peer video meeting using javascript socket.io and node js react for fronted